 The best way to sort these tips is by area of use, this way you’ll be able to organize your efforts.

-[BEST WAY TO LOWER ELECTRIC BILLS!]
+[BEST TIP ON HOW TO LOWER ELECTRIC BILL!]
 Focus on Lowering Air Conditioning Costs (And Heating)

 This is the biggest energy hog on the list.
 In fact Energy Star reports that 40-60% of your energy bill comes from heating and cooling your home.
 It is frequently guilty of being overused and it constantly wastes power.
 Here’s how to cut the amount of power the A/C uses down to size:

 1. Use a programmable thermostat.
 With it you can easily program your A/C to turn off and on at specified times (useful so you’ll never worry about leaving it on all day again).
 You can also have it change the temperature at desired times of the day.
 Set it to turn the temperature up a bit at night once it’s cooled off outside.

 2. Keep your air filter clean.
 This will not only permit easy airflow through your home, which means the motor works less, but it will also keep the air you’re breathing cleaner.

 3. Get an Electric Saver 1200 installed.
 These devices will help to recycle the electricity that an A/C unit regularly wastes, which actually is quite a lot.
 This is one of the best ways to decrease electric bill costs as you could see a 10% to 20% reduction with this device alone.
 Not only does this work to save electricity with your a/c, but it does the same for many of your other appliances at the same time.